kaizhang19970624/kaizhang19970624.github.io/index.md

 - **Cell Type Identification of Mouse Retinal Pigment Epithelium from ScRNA-seq Data**
   <br>
-  Single-cell RNA sequencing (ScRNA-seq) is a next-generation sequencing (NGS) method that examines the transcriptomes of individual cells, providing a high-resolution view of cell-to-cell variation.
-In this project, we used unsupervised learning methods to identify the cellular composition and activities of mouse retinal pigment epithelium (RPE), and further to detect the gene markers for each cell type by statistical methods.
+  This project used unsupervised learning methods to identify the cellular composition and activities of mouse retinal pigment epithelium (RPE) from single-cell transcriptomics, and further to detect cell-to-cell variation by statistical methods.
+We firstly processed raw sequence data into a high-quality expression data fllowing _Scater_ workflow, including rigorous pre-processing, quality control, feature selection and PCA dimensionality reduction.
+Then, multiple clustering algorithms were performed and compared on cells to identify RPE cell types, including K-means, DBSCAN and SNN graph-based clustering.
+Finally, potential gene markers were detected for each cell class using pairwise t-test with BH adjustment for multiple comparisons.

 ## News